Indirect Query Bayesian Optimization with Integrated Feedback: Abstract

 \section{Abstract}

 We develop the framework of \textit{Indirect Query Bayesian Optimization (IQBO)}, a new class of Bayesian optimization problems where the integrated feedback is given via a conditional expectation of the unknown function $f$ to be optimized.
 The underlying conditional distribution can be unknown and learned from data.
 The goal is to find the global optimum of $f$ by adaptively querying and observing in the space transformed by the conditional distribution.
 This is motivated by real-world applications where one cannot access direct feedback due to privacy, hardware or computational constraints.
-We propose the Conditional Max-Value Entropy Search (CMES) acquisition function to address this novel setting, and propose a hierarchical search algorithm to address the multi-resolution setting and improve the computational efficiency.
+We propose the Conditional Max-Value Entropy Search (CMES) acquisition function to address this novel setting, and propose a hierarchical search algorithm with multi-resolution feedback to improve computational efficiency.
 We show regret bounds for our proposed methods and demonstrate the effectiveness of our approaches on simulated optimization tasks.